alsmola/graphgrc/scf/chg-06-cybersecurityfunctionalityverification.md

-# CHG-06 - Cybersecurity Functionality Verification
+# SCF - %!S(string=CHG-06 - Cybersecurity Functionality Verification)
 Mechanisms exist to verify the functionality of cybersecurity controls when anomalies are discovered.
 ## Mapped framework controls
 ### NIST 800-53